Skip to content

 For budget-conscious expats, Benimaclet offers some of the best value in Valencia.
 Rents are significantly lower than Ruzafa or L'Eixample, and the cost of daily life (eating out, groceries, coffee) is also cheaper.
 The neighborhood sits on the metro line and has good bus connections to the centre.

 Benimaclet is not for everyone.
 The alternative vibe and student population mean it can feel noisy and a bit rough at the edges.
 Apartments tend to be older and less renovated, and the culinary scene, while authentic, lacks the polish of trendier areas.
 But for those who value community and affordability, Benimaclet punches well above its weight.
+It is also a smart, quieter base one metro stop from the centre if you are visiting for the festival, as we explain in our guide to where to stay for Las Fallas.

 • Most affordable rents in urban Valencia